InsightSoftwareConsortium/ITKTubeTK/Readme.md

 1) ITK
 2) SlicerExecutionModel

+Additionally, you may want to compile

+3) VTK

+to enable the "sliding organ
+registration" (anisotropic diffusion regularization and registration) methods in ITKTubeTK.

+*1) ITK*

 For ITK, we want to compile ITK v5.0 or later.
 Begin by checking out ITK's source

     $ cd /c                               (To keep paths short, start at a top-level dir)